 Last Updated on

 I can’t think of another time I’ve been excited about a small sheet of metal!
 But, as someone who loves cooking but who doesn’t generally use a lot of gadgets, I’m seriously impressed with my new Pizza Steel.
 It came with two ‘slides’ – fine stainless steel sheets that you use to slide a pizza or bread on and off the steel itself and with a dough cutter.
-So, for the first time in ages, I’ve been making pizza!
+So, for the first time in ages, I’ve been making perfect pizza!
 And, I really do love homemade pizza!

 So now, equipped with a little more knowledge and a fabulous Pizza Steel I am happily making my own ‘Perfect Pizza’.